q231950/the-stubborn-network/README.md

 There are 3 parameters passed in as environment variables to the application under test in order to specify that we want to stub network responses, what to stub, where to find/place them.
 Some of these will be handled more elegantly in the future:

 1. each test assigns its function name like `testBytesText` to create a dedicated stub source with stubs for network requests of each individual test case
-2. the _stub path_ points to the directory where the stub source with the stubs is stored for `.playback` / where stubs will be recorded to when `.recording`
+2. the _stub path_ points to the directory where the stub source with the stubs is stored for `.playback` / where stubs will be recorded to when `.record`
 3. the _TESTING_ parameter simply indicates to the application (see _App Configuration_ above) that we are in a test environment

 <details><summary><a href='https://github.com/q231950/the-stubborn-network-demo/blob/master/DemoUITests/DemoUITests.swift'>UI Test Configuration</a></summary>